usr-thomas/ApertureOSnew/README.md

 In this repository are the config files and the ascii art to customize fastfetch to your liking! there are also assets as wallpapers and whatnot.

+There's also default conky, with some themes that came with CM2.

 **Please install font-awesome before installing configupdated, since the unicode art contains fontawesome lettering! if something breaks, you are always up to replacing the broken icon!**